Orbital dynamics and histories of satellite galaxies around Milky Way-mass galaxies in the FIRE simulations: Results

-As Figure~\ref{fig:torqued_orbits} (bottom row) suggests, nearly all satellites whose pericenters grew also increased their specific angular momentum.
-By visually inspecting the histories of the full population, we find that this occurs in two broad ways: (1) steady, gradual increase in $\ell$ over time, which accounts for 45 per cent of all growing pericenters, and (2) rapid growth in $\ell$ near a pericenter or apocenter, which account for 53 per cent of the satellites.
-The remaining 2 per cent of satellites are the rare cases in which the pericenters increased from minimum to the most recent, but the angular momentum decreased.
+As Figure~\ref{fig:torqued_orbits} (bottom row) suggests, nearly all satellites whose pericentres grew also increased their specific angular momentum.
+By visually inspecting the histories of the full population, we find that this occurs in two broad ways: (1) steady, gradual increase in $\ell$ over time, which accounts for 45 per cent of all growing pericentres, and (2) rapid growth in $\ell$ near a pericentre or apocentre, which account for 53 per cent of the satellites.
+The remaining 2 per cent of satellites are the rare cases in which the pericentres increased from minimum to the most recent, but the angular momentum decreased.
 The fractional change in $\ell$ for these satellites is generally small, $\lesssim6$ per cent.
 However, some of these satellites show clear signs of interactions with other galaxies, and fell in early ($\gtrsim 8.5 \Gyr$ ago).
-For satellites in category (1), a time-dependent and/or triaxial host halo potential likely plays an important role, especially given that satellites with growing pericenters typically fell in early, when the shape of the host halo potential was changing more rapidly \citep[for example][Baptistat et al, in prep]{Santistevan20, Gurvich22}.
+For satellites in category (1), a time-dependent and/or triaxial host halo potential likely plays an important role, especially given that satellites with growing pericentres typically fell in early, when the shape of the host halo potential was changing more rapidly \citep[for example][Baptista et al, in prep]{Santistevan20, Gurvich22}.
 Satellite C in Figure~\ref{fig:torqued_orbits} shows a relatively gradual increase in $\ell$ over time.
 We defer a more detailed investigation to future work.

-For the growing pericenters in category (2), $4/5$ of the satellites experienced a rapid increase in $\ell$ near either a single apocenter, or some combination of them, with the first apocenter being the most common.
+For the growing pericentres in category (2), $4/5$ of the satellites experienced a rapid increase in $\ell$ near either a single apocentre, or some combination of them, with the first apocentre being the most common.
 This is especially apparent in satellites B and D in Figure~\ref{fig:torqued_orbits}.
-The other satellites showed rapid increases in $\ell$ involving a pericenter that was not the minimum pericenter, much like in satellite A.
+The other satellites showed rapid increases in $\ell$ involving a pericentre that was not the minimum pericentre, much like in satellite A.